NYPL/dgx-patron-creator-service/README.md

 To setup the app configuration. copy the `.env.example` file to `.env` and update the necessary configuration parameters.

-You need credentials for making a successful API call to NYPL's Simplied Card Creator and AWS credentials to connect to Kinesis.
+You need credentials for making a successful API call to NYPL's Simplified Card Creator and AWS credentials to connect to Kinesis.

-*Please contact [NYPL's Simplied Card Creator team](https://github.com/NYPL-Simplified/card-creator) if you need the credentials.*
+*Please contact [NYPL's Simplified Card Creator team](https://github.com/NYPL-Simplified/card-creator) if you need the credentials.*
 *To get your AWS Kinesis service credentials, please visit [AWS Kinesis's website](https://aws.amazon.com/kinesis/).*

 ### Start the service
 To execute the service locally, run
 ```sh
 $ npm start
 ```